 The Miami Heat tonight could be the first team in the 2014 NBA Playoffs to advance to the second round.
 That’s a testament both to the talent in South Beach and to the surprisingly competitive playoff scene so far.
 While LeBron James and Dwayne Wade play tonight for a few days off, Al Jefferson and the Michael Jordan-owned Bobcats will be playing for pride.
 Tonight’s Miami Heat – Charlotte Bobcats Game 3 is scheduled to tip off at 7pm EST / 4pm PST.
-If you can’t watch it on TV, you can watch Heat vs Bobcats live streaming online using the links below.
+If you can’t watch it on TV, you can watch Heat vs Bobcats live streaming online using any number of services.

 The Heat won all four games against the Bobcats during the NBA regular season, so their dominance in the first round of the Eastern Conference playoffs isn’t entirely surprising.
 With that said, most ESPN experts had predicted the Heat would win in five games, so although Charlotte’s facing a first-round sweep tonight in Miami, the Heat may very well mail one in tonight and give Bobcats fans a glimmer of hope.

 Miami small forward LeBron James doesn’t often let up when an opponent’s on the mat.
 Save for his infamous series meltdown against Boston during his last season with the Cleveland Cavaliers, James is like a shark with blood in the water in close-out games.
 That mindset was in full effect in Game 3 against the Bobcats, when he had 30 points and 10 rebounds, almost doubling the next-closest Heat player.